 Approaching Mount Thom on South Beaudry Motorway

-South Beaudry Motorway wraps down the easternmost ridges of the Verdugo Mountain Range, delivering good views of the front country of the San Gabriel Mountains.
+South Beaudry Motorway wraps down the easternmost ridges of the Verdugo Mountain Range, delivering good views of the front range of the San Gabriel Mountains.
 The trail winds nearer to La Cañada Flintridge, Glendale, and Eagle Rock, offering an abundance of city views.
 Eventually, the weaving dirt road leads back to the initial split with North Beaudry Motorway, closing out the loop.
 From there it is just 0.45 miles back down to the trailhead.

 Lupines along South Beaudry Motorway